 When Apple released its “Think Different” campaign in the 1990s, no one had seen anything like it.
 The campaign identified that a core value for Mac users was that they saw themselves as somehow different, they identified with those who think outside of the box (the Apple brand was nowhere near as popular as it is now).
 Their choice of computer reflected this.
-The TV advert celebrated pioneers such as Mahatma Gandhi, Albert Einstein, Rosa Parks, John Lennon and Yoko Ono.
+So the TV advert celebrated pioneers such as Mahatma Gandhi, Albert Einstein, Rosa Parks, John Lennon and Yoko Ono.
 Silicon Valley had originally grown out of the counterculture of the 60s and Steve Jobs tapped into this essence for the brand positioning.

 On signing off his company-wide memo at the time of the campaign, Jobs wrote, “Apple’s core value – that people with passion can change the world for the better, in large and small ways – is as relevant and unique today as it ever was.
 This campaign is very emotional for me.
 I hope you love it as much as I do.”